-CHAD R. ZIEPFEL is an associate in the firm’s Litigation group.
+CHAD R. ZIEPFEL is a partner in the firm’s Litigation group.
 A significant portion of Chad’s practice is devoted to the firm’s Corporate Compliance and White Collar Criminal Defense group, where he regularly assists clients with internal investigations and advocates on behalf of businesses, executives, public officers and other individuals involved in criminal prosecutions and investigations.

 Chad’s best work is done when nobody sets foot in a courtroom – when he dissuades prosecutors from pursuing criminal charges.
 But when a case needs to be tried, Chad is ready, willing and able to defend his clients in the courtroom.
 Every year since 2014, Chad has been one of less than five attorneys selected as an Ohio Super Lawyers Rising Star for white collar criminal defense.

 In addition to his white collar practice, Chad routinely represents companies and individuals in matters involving a wide variety of commercial litigation, including business and contract disputes, injunctive relief, creditor’s rights and collections, misappropriation of trade secrets and various other complex commercial disputes.
 Chad’s work in civil litigation has also been recognized, as he has been listed in Best Lawyers in America for commercial litigation since 2013.

 State of Ohio v.
 Peter A. Beck, Hamilton County Common Pleas Case Nos.
 B 1304320 and B 1400589